Check out our paper on amortized solutions of model-constrained Bayesian inverse problems using surrogate-driven measure transport.

 Figure: The total speedups of our surrogate-driven mMALA against model-driven mMALA for asymptotically exact sampling from the posterior.
 This speedup measure includes upfront surrogate construction costs.
 Our methods achieve over 8x speedups in generating effective posterior samples and the surrogate construction cost breaks even after collecting 10-66 effective posterior samples.

-This work considers using a neural surrogate of the parameter-to-observable (PtO) map to accelerate in infinite-dimensional geometric MCMC.
+This work considers using a neural surrogate of the parameter-to-observable (PtO) map to accelerate infinite-dimensional geometric MCMC.
 In particular, the surrogate is used to predict the posterior geometric quantities related to the log-posterior gradient and Hessian.
-While this idea is ostensibly simple, we show that conventional supervised learning of neural surrogates fails to accelerate geometric MCMC even when a large number of training samples are used.
+While this idea is ostensibly simple, we demonstrate that conventional supervised learning of neural surrogates is insufficient to accelerate geometric MCMC, even when a large number of training samples is used.
 The key reason is that conventional supervised learning does not directly enforce control of surrogate Jacobian error, and this error leads to low-quality proposal moves.

-We show that if one additionally uses samples of the PtO map Jacobian to enforce direct control of surrogate Jacobian error during training, the resulting derivative-informed neural surrogate (DINO) leads to 2-8x speedups of geometric MCMC.
+We demonstrate that by utilizing samples of the PtO map Jacobian to enforce direct control of surrogate Jacobian error during training, the resulting derivative-informed neural surrogate (DINO) achieves 2-8x speedups in geometric MCMC.
 Additionally, the surrogate construction cost breaks even after collecting merely 10-66 effective posterior samples.

 [preprint]

 In this work, we aim to understand and improve the reliability of neural operators as surrogates of parametric nonlinear PDEs in infinite-dimensional Bayesian inverse problems (BIPs).
-We first derive an a-priori bound that allows us to understand how the error in operator learning controls the error in the posterior distribution of BIPs.
+We first derive an a priori bound that allows us to understand how the error in operator learning controls the error in the posterior distribution of BIPs.
 We then proposed a post-training error correction strategy.
-This strategy improves the accuracy of a trained neural operator by solving a linear variational problem based on the predictions of the neural operator.
-We show that such a correction step leads to a quadratic reduction of the approximation error of well-trained neural operators.
+This strategy enhances the accuracy of a trained neural operator by solving a linear variational problem based on the neural operator's predictions.
+We demonstrate that this correction step results in a quadratic reduction of the approximation error for well-trained neural operators.

 [journal]